extism/go-pdk/README.md

 }
 ```

-> **Note**: Use the untyped variants `pdk.SetVar(string, []byte)` and `pdk.GetVar(string) []byte` to handle your own types.
+> **Note**: Use the untyped variants [pdk.SetVar(string, []byte)](https://pkg.go.dev/github.com/extism/go-pdk#SetVar) and [pdk.GetVar(string) []byte](https://pkg.go.dev/github.com/extism/go-pdk#GetVar) to handle your own types.

 ## Logging

 Because Wasm modules by default do not have access to the system, printing to stdout won't work (unless you use WASI).
-Extism provides some simple logging macros that allow you to use the host application to log without having to give the plug-in permission to make syscalls.
+Extism provides a simple [logging function](https://pkg.go.dev/github.com/extism/go-pdk#Log) that allows you to use the host application to log without having to give the plug-in permission to make syscalls.

 ```go
 //export log_stuff